alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 </p>

-### Does Age affects the Spending Score?
+### Does Age Affect the Spending Score?
 As the plot shows below people who are younger than 40 years tend to spend more.<br/> So in this case we have a very good feature to cluster people<br/>
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/Age_SpendingScore.png)<br/>

-### Does Income affects the Spending Score?
+### Does Income affect the Spending Score?
 Let's group the income in range.<br/>
-The small green triangle shows the mean and as we can see all the means are very close each other.<br/> We can conclude that the income is not a powerfull predictor to divide people in cluster but if we compare the variability of the 0,3 and 4 boxplot is very small.<br/>
+The small green triangle shows the mean and as we can see all the means are very close to each other.<br/> We can conclude that income is not a powerful predictor to divide people into clusters but if we compare the variability of the 0,3 and 4 boxplot is very small.<br/>
-This could be interesting because it could mean that in those cases there are some specific characteritics.<br/>
+This could be interesting because it could mean that in those cases there are some specific characteristics.<br/>
 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/IncomeRange.png" alt="Sublime's custom image"/>
 </p>